webdesignertroy/sterlingpacific/_pages/about-us.md

 <h1 style="text-align: center;">About Us</h1>
 [/vc_column_text][/vc_column][/vc_row][vc_row css=".vc_custom_1468326519687{margin-top: -25px !important;}"][vc_column][vc_column_text el_class="about-us"]
 <h4><strong>History</strong></h4>
 Sterling Pacific Meat Company is a second-generation processor of USDA inspected fresh meat, poultry and other protein food products.
-We have grown from a family-run business to one of the largest protein providers in the US.
-Our steady, strategic growth has allowed us to maintain the attention to detail and customer service we provided as a family-run business, while also being able to offer our customers a broader product selection at competitive pricing.
+Through our commitment to customers and steady state-of-the-art investments in people, processes and equipment, we have grown from a family-run business to one of the largest protein providers in the United States.
+Our steady, strategic growth has allowed us to maintain attention to detail and customer service we provided as a family-run business, while also being able to offer our customers tremendous economies of scale and a broad product selection at competitive pricing.
 <h4><strong>Mission: </strong>Commitment to Food Safety, Quality, Consistency &amp; Exceptional Service</h4>
 <ul>
  	<li>To ensure our customers succeed by providing safe quality products, superior customer service and product knowledge unsurpassed in our industry.</li>